-- The honor roll system will consist of two levels Distinguished Honors and Honors. - A student on the Distinguished Honors level must have an A in all core subjects and a B or above in all non-core subjects. - A student on Honors level must have a grade of a B or above in all subjects (both core and non-core).
+- The honor roll system will consist of two levels Distinguished Honors and Honors. - A student on the Distinguished Honors level must have an A in all subjects (both core and non-core) - A student on Honors level must have a grade of a B or above in all subjects (both core and non-core).